UpadhyayAnurag/Java_Notes/README.md

 | `valueOf(String name)` | Converts a String to enum constant                |
 | `ordinal()`            | Returns the position (index) of the enum constant |

-we can use if-else and switch here.
-Enums implicitly extend java.lang.Enum class.
+we can use if-else and switch here. enum implicitly extend java.lang.Enum class.
 Enums cannot extend other classes because Java does not support multiple inheritance for classes.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------